0xjychan/ML_App/README.md

 # ML_App
-A web app of machine learning models for classification tasks from sklearn dataset
+A web app built with Streamlit on machine learning models for classification tasks from sklearn dataset.